Cowboy Carter Isn’t Revenge. It’s A Reeducation.

 ”

 Points were made.
 But I think the assumption that what Beyoncé is trying to do with her music is anything resembling activism is where the disconnect, and the disappointment, begins.
 If you are looking to Beyoncé for a radical political statement, she’s already proven that to be a futile expectation.
+She's never going to "burn down the barn."
 What if the most progressive thing about Bey’s public persona is her musical evolution, the archival spirit in which she pays tribute to her predecessors and paves the way for her successors?
 I think that’s OK.
 I understand wanting one of the most famous women on the planet to speak out more, or for your favorite artist to reflect your personal beliefs.
 And especially when Bey has evoked the words of Nina Simone, who famously said “An artist's duty, as far as I'm concerned, is to reflect the times,” I get it.
 It’s frustrating.
-But I think we’ve learned in recent years — from the ill-advised pandemic “Imagine” video to how clumsily Hollywood has handled speaking out against multiple ongoing genocides — that looking to celebrities as moral compasses or social champions is unnecessary and foolish.
+But I think we’ve learned in recent years — from the ill-advised early pandemic “Imagine” video to how clumsily Hollywood has handled speaking out against multiple ongoing genocides — that looking to celebrities as moral compasses or social champions is unnecessary and foolish.

 Beyoncé The Celebrity — the person who barely does press and who seemingly is consumed with institutional acceptance — is easy to project upon (the irony of Bey singing “I will be your projector” on the unrelated and captivating Cowboy Carter track “Protector” is not lost on me).
 That Beyoncé is a billionaire capitalist who is an easy target for valid criticism and skepticism.
 When that Beyoncé puts out an album cover with an American flag on it, it’s understandable that people would question the intent.
 But Beyoncé The Artist — the “Creole banjee b*tch from Louisianne” who has consistently delivered the best music of the past decade and who challenges herself creatively over and over to stunning results — is a historian and a Black Texan.
 She’s writing love letters to her birthplace, her matriarch in Ms. Tina, and her foundation.
 She’s also taking on characters of country, and weaving a fictional web of history and identity.
-In this context, the cover can be interpreted as a nod to Black rodeo culture.
+In this context, the album cover can be interpreted as a nod to Black rodeo culture.
 (She made a similar statement with Renaissance, highlighting the roots of the Black house movement, and paid tribute to the Black queer origins of the genre.)
 Cowboy Carter is a richly layered text, steeped in Black Southern history — from referencing the Carter family, noted as pioneers of the genre, to Levi’s jeans, to Martell and country western movie influences to the country collaborators she chose to sing alongside her.
 Beyoncé is a musical archivist who, going back to the Simone quote from Homecoming (an ode to HBCUs, another example of Bey, the historian), is committed to pushing her Black audience to “get more aware of themselves and where they came from and what they are into and what is already there.”

 AdvertisementADVERTISEMENT

 There is a debate to be had about who Cowboy Carter’s intended audience is, but when Beyoncé is telling us explicitly on tracks like “Sweet Honey Buckin'” that she’s more concerned about the music than winning awards, I’m inclined to believe her (even if her referring to awards at all could signal her caring more than she should).
 “AOTY [Artist of the Year], I ain’t win/ I ain’t stuntin’ ’bout them/ Take that sh*t on the chin/ Come back and f*ck up the pen,” she raps.
-Music journalist Taylor Crumpton interpreted this line in her review for The Daily Beast as Bey boldly stating that, “little Black girls from the South can do anything, and you can’t tell them what to do because you’re not their mama.
+For The New Yorker, Doreen St. Felix wrote that this lyric signaled that Beyoncé "loves the glow of institutional recognition" and that "It’s a line written to age poorly."
+But music journalist Taylor Crumpton interpreted the same line in her review for The Daily Beast as Bey boldly stating that, “little Black girls from the South can do anything, and you can’t tell them what to do because you’re not their mama.
 In layman’s terms, the Recording Academy and any other governing institution of music cannot police Beyoncé Giselle Knowles Carter, because they are not Tina Knowles.
 And therein lies the album’s true sense of joy and release.”

-When Beyoncé shows us the work she did to dive deep into country music’s Black ass past through the references on references in each track, the symbolism of every song, and the efforts to propel rising Black country stars, I refuse to dismiss this album as just a product of petty revenge or just as the urge to be embraced by the white establishment.
+When Beyoncé shows us the work she did to dive deep into country music’s Black ass past through the references on references in each track, the symbolism of every song, and the efforts to propel rising Black country stars, I refuse to dismiss this album as just a product of petty revenge or just as an urge to be embraced by the white establishment.
 It’s probably a bit of both, but mostly, it’s a culmination of the creativity of one of pop’s biggest music nerds.
 As the LA Times notes, “[Cowboy Carter] is as sprawling and as rigorous as we’ve come to expect from the most intellectually ambitious artist in music; it also can make you wonder — and this of course is easy for me to say — whether Beyoncé should stop seeking the approval of those who’ve shown themselves unworthy of bestowing.”

 AdvertisementADVERTISEMENT

 That is likely easier said than done for an artist whose competitive nature got her to the pedestal she’s currently perched on.
 How do you tell the greatest artist of a generation to stop fighting for the recognition of her greatness?
 How do you tell Matthew Knowles’ daughter that she can stop hustling for accolades?
 Old habits die hard, but I also think that Beyoncé’s explanation may be that she’s not just hustling for herself anymore.
-When she sings, “You were only waiting for this moment to arise” (a slight update from the original Beatles lyrics) on “Blackbird” to the echoes of Black women in country music who have looked up to her and are now staring insurmountable success in the face thanks to her, it made me tear up.
+When she sings, “You were only waiting for this moment to arise” (a slight update from the original Beatles lyrics) on “Blackbiird” to the echoes of Black women in country music who have looked up to her and are now staring insurmountable success in the face thanks to her, it made me tear up.
 In that moment, Bey’s motivation is clear, and it has more to do with those women and their careers than the country music industry’s validation.
 Not only has she changed their lives, she’s unlocked our hunger for more from these artists, and selfishly, she’s given us a breadth of Black writers who are now diving deep into their work and the genre’s history.
-Like with every Beyoncé drop, I’ve read some of the best work from Black music journalists on her album and its references.
+Like with every Beyoncé drop, I’ve read some of the best work from Black music journalists (like Felix and Crumpton) on her album and its references.
 The center of these conversations are undoubtedly Black — that’s the world that Beyoncé has unlocked.

 AdvertisementADVERTISEMENT

 “There is power in centering Black experience to take back narrative control of an art form, and doing so can lower the barrier to entry for those who might follow in her footsteps,” Pierce writes for NPR.
 “But two things can be true at once: Beyoncé can be tapping into a history she has every right to, and she can also be doing so in deference to governing bodies that will never truly see her.”
-And therein lies the contradiction at the center of the discourse surrounding Cowboy Carter.
+And therein lies the contradiction at the crux of the discourse surrounding Cowboy Carter.
 It is clear that Beyoncé has already lowered the barrier for country music artists who have struggled to be seen in the genre.
 It’s clear that genres as a concept are limiting and rooted in white supremacy.
 By “showing up” to the Grammys and showing up the CMAs by delivering an undeniably brilliant work of art that is very-much country music, she is also participating in the very system that continues to suppress Black country artists.
-And while she’s spotlighting those musicians, I haven’t figured out yet why she chose to include Post Malone (the weakest link on the album).
+And while Beyoncé is spotlighting those musicians, I haven’t figured out yet why she chose to include Post Malone (the weakest link on the album).
 Miley Cyrus gets a pass because she’s Dolly Parton’s goddaughter, the talent is insane, and listening to “II Most Wanted” is the closest I’ll probably ever come to snorting drugs.

 The contradictions shouldn’t negate the brilliance.
 We’re all dealing with hypocrisy every day we take part in capitalist systems that elevate some and oppress others.
 We’ve all been trapped by the limiting binaries and false promises of Black excellence.
 That’s not a defense, it’s an explanation.
 Here’s what we can be sure of: Beyoncé’s consistency lies in the caliber of the music.
 I know I’m probably incapable of being fully objective when it comes to Beyoncé or this album (I’ve had it on repeat nonstop for four days straight), but the scope of its creativity is astonishing.
 While contemporaries in her age bracket are perpetually stunted musically (Jennifer Lopez, Justin Timberlake, Drake), Beyoncé is learning and growing.
 It’s inspiring and mystifying.
 She managed to take two of the most famous songs in history — “Blackbird” and “Jolene” — and make them her own, fresh, engaging and conversation-inducing.
 (I will fight anyone who doesn’t like Bey’s version of “Jolene.”)